Pyotr Chaadayev: Philosophy

 The main thesis of his famous Philosophical Letters was that Russia had lagged behind Western countries and had contributed nothing to the world's progress and concluded that Russia must start de novo.
-As a result, they included criticism of Russia's intellectual isolation and social backwardness.
+The Letters included criticism of Russia's intellectual isolation and social backwardness.

 When in 1836 the first edition (and only one published during his life) of the philosophical letters was published in the Russian magazine Telescope, its editor was exiled to the Far North of Russia.
 The Slavophiles at first mistook Chaadayev for one of them, but later, on realizing their mistake, bitterly denounced and disclaimed him.
 Chaadayev fought Slavophilism all of his life.
 His first Philosophical Letter has been labeled the "opening shot" of the Westernizer-Slavophile controversy which was dominant in Russian social thought of the nineteenth century.
 He wrote in his "first letter":

-The strikingly uncomplimentary views of Russia in the first philosophical letter caused their author to be declared "clinically insane" because he criticized the regime of Tsar Nicholas I. The 1836 case of Pyotr is believed to be the first recorded incident where psychiatry was used in Russia to suppress dissent.
+Upon reading the first Philosophical Letter, Tsar Nicholas I wrote in the margin that only a madman could have expressed the views it contained, a comment that shortly thereafter caused Chaadayev to be declared insane, though the judgment may also have been based on Chaadayev's "eccentricities and nervous peculiarities."
+Chaadayev's case may have been the first recorded incident in Russia in which psychiatry was used to suppress dissent.

-Living under house arrest following his declaration of insanity, Chaadayev next work was entitled, fittingly, "Apologie d'un Fou" [which has been translated as "Apology of a Madman" but may better be translated as "Apologia of a Madman"] (1837).
+Living under house arrest following his declaration of insanity, Chaadayev's next work was entitled, fittingly, "Apologie d'un Fou" (which has been translated as "Apology of a Madman" but may better be translated as "Apologia of a Madman") (1837).
 It opens with a quote from Samuel Coleridge stating "O my brethren!
-I have told/ Most bitter truth, but without bitterness."
+I have told / Most bitter truth, but without bitterness."
 In this brilliant but uncompleted work he maintained that Russia must follow her inner lines of development if she was to be true to her historical mission.